Xitee1/AppDaemon-useful-apps/README.md

 ### Important: These apps are in an early state and do not fully work yet.

+### General Todo
+- Move apps into their own folders and also create a README for all of them in that folder instead everything in the main README.

 ## ShowerController
 #### Timeout not working yet.
 State is only changeable by pressing the button - no water is warm signal, no long showering alarm.
 #### Example apps.yaml is out of date!